Just a Few Different Configurations

 This view shows the more common gear type of rotor.
 You can see how the rotor meshes with a matching ring gear mounted in the wheel.
 Look at the big screws that hold the ring gear into the wheel as I have seen these screws back out in operation.
 The Goodyear brake has three pistons built into the caliper that pinch the floating rotor between six round brake pads or pucks.

 The Cleveland brake uses a fixed rotor and a floating (on two pins) caliper that has four pistons built into the housing.
-This brake has a much larger brake pad when compared to the Goodyear disc brake.
-Some people complain about not being able to keep the aircraft from rolling when doing a run up with the Goodyear brakes.
-I usually tell my students to try standing on top of the pedals to get the needed braking action.
+This brake has a much larger brake pad, compared to the Goodyear brakes.
+Some people mention not being able to keep the aircraft from rolling when doing a run up with the Goodyear brakes.
+I usually advise to try standing on top of the pedals to get the needed braking action.
 With the increased surface area of the Cleveland's this problem goes away.

 I took a set of Goodyear pucks and placed them on a Cleveland brake pad.
 It is easy to see the difference that exists between the two.
 This photo represents only one half of the brake pads found on each wheel.
 In my experience the Cleveland brakes seem to hold up well to the rigors of Twin Beech flight training.
 I have had many a student that will substitute lead feet for proper aircraft operation and technique.
 After a season of air shows and heavy footed flight training I was amazed to see how well the Cleveland pads held up.
 There is something to say for the large increase in brake surface area.